VoxeLibre/VoxeLibre/README.md

 A secondary goal is to make modding easy as pie.
 Minetest is of great help here!
 Trying to stay faithful to the original look and feel is a side goal, but not an important one.
 If deemed neccessary, MineClone 2 *will* deviate from Minecraft in interface issues.
-There's already a built-in crafting guide.
-And a full-blown in-game help system is a planned core feature.
+There's already a built-in crafting guide and a full-blown in-game help system.
 Finally, any limitations found in Minetest (the game engine) will be written down in the course of development.